A zesty lemon loaf filled with blackberries and topped with a delicious lemon glaze. This bread is so easy to make and perfect for a summer treat!

 Make lemon glaze

 • In a bowl, whisk powdered sugar and lemon juice together until smooth and clumps remain.
-If your glaze is too thick, add a teaspoon of lemon juice until you reach the desired consistency.
+If your glaze is too thick, add a tsp of lemon juice until you reach the desired consistency.
 If it's too thin, add powdered sugar.

 • Once your loaf is cooled completely, pour glaze over the top and spread around.
 Allow the glaze to harden for about 20 minutes before cutting into the bread.